Administrators - E-Commerce Verification Settings

 Deciding How to Verify Online Transactions

 When AVS is performed, the bank merely returns advice regarding the match between the billing address provided by the cardholder and that on record with the bank.
 It does not reject transactions based on these values.
 Rather, it is up to the merchant to decide whether to accept or reject the card based on the AVS results.
-If the merchant decides to reject the transaction, then Certain automatically voids the previous transaction so that funds are not withdrawn from the cardholder's account.
-The credit card issuer, however, does not release the hold on funds from the credit card until the authorization reaches its time-out limit, which can last several days or weeks.

-The two tables below represent the decision tree that Certain uses to accept or reject credit cards based on AVS results:
+The two tables below represent the decision tree that Certain uses to accept or reject credit cards based on AVS results.

 Scenario 1: Require AVS Off (not checked)